Conformal-DP: A Density-Aware Mechanism for Differential Privacy over Riemannian Manifolds via Conformal Transformation: Experimental Results

-\paragraph{Metrics.} We use the distance between the privatized and non-private Fr{\'e}chet mean $\rho \left( \eta_p(D), \eta(D) \right)$ to compare the utility among the mechanisms.
+\paragraph{Utility Metrics.} We use the geodesic distance between the privatized and non-private Fr{\'e}chet mean $\rho \left( \eta_p(D), \eta(D) \right)$ to compare the utility among the mechanisms.
 A smaller distance over the same privacy budget $\varepsilon$ indicates a smaller amount of noise needed to achieve the same privacy guarantee, which also means stronger utility for the mechanism.
-We run each experiment for 10 iterations and include the standard deviation over multiple runs as the error band; a small error band means a more stable mechanism.
-Note that the baseline mechanism is Riemannian-Laplace DP \cite{reimherr2021differential}, which is pure $\varepsilon$-DP; Tangent Gaussian DP \cite{utpala2022differentially} is ($\varepsilon-\delta$)-DP, which has a small relaxation budget; our mechanism is ($\varepsilon_{\phi} + \varepsilon_{conf}$)-DP, which has tighter budgets than the other two mechanisms.
+We run each experiment for \textbf{200} iterations (to avoid sample fluctuations caused by single-experiment bias) and include the standard deviation over those runs as the error band; a small error band means a more stable mechanism.
+Note that the baseline mechanism is Riemannian-Laplace DP \cite{reimherr2021differential}, which is pure $\varepsilon$-DP; Tangent Gaussian DP \cite{utpala2022differentially} is ($\varepsilon,\delta$)-DP, which has a small relaxation budget; our mechanism is ($\varepsilon_{\phi} + \varepsilon_{conf}$)-DP, which has tighter budgets than the other two mechanisms.

-\paragraph{Results.} For the synthetic sphere manifold, we compare our Conformal-Laplace DP to Riemannian-Laplace DP \cite{reimherr2021differential} and Tangent-Gaussian DP \cite{utpala2022differentially} under (a) different dimensions ($3 \to 1000$); (b) different data density distribution with std from $0.1-10$.
-Smaller std means more concentrated distribution, vice versa; (c) privacy budget $0.1 \leq \varepsilon_{total} \leq 2.0$; All results are shown in Fig. \ref{fig:syn-dim-comp} through \ref{fig:privacy_heatmap}.

-As demonstrated in our results, \textbf{our mechanism shows better utility across various scenarios even with tighter privacy budgets}.
-The dimensionality of the data is crucial to the performance of DP mechanisms.
-Higher-dimensional data are inherently more sparse and require more perturbations to ensure differential privacy, thus reducing the utility. \cref{fig:syn-dim-comp} presents a comparative analysis of the three differential privacy mechanisms: Tangent Gaussian, Riemannian Laplace, and the proposed Conformal Laplace in terms of their Riemannian distance between the private and non-private Fréchet means across increasing data dimensions.
-Under both std=0.1 and std=10.0 conditions, and with a fixed privacy budget of $\varepsilon_{total} = 0.3$, our Conformal Laplace mechanism consistently exhibits superior utility preservation.
-Note that the Tangent Gaussian mechanism becomes increasingly unstable as the dimensionality grows, exhibiting variance explosion arising from the accumulation of projection errors in the tangent space approximation.

-\cref{fig:syn-N-comp} illustrates the effect of sample size on the utility of the three mechanisms under a fixed privacy budget of $\varepsilon_{total} = 0.3$.
-As the number of samples increases, all methods show rapidly decreasing distortion, reflecting improved estimation accuracy due to concentration of the empirical Fr\'echet mean.
-Across both low-dimensional ( $d=3$, std = 0.1) and higher-dimensional ( $d=10$, std = 10.0 ) settings, our Conformal Laplace mechanism consistently achieves lower Riemannian distance compared to the baselines, particularly when the sample size is small, where the effect of privacy noise is most obvious.
-This indicates that conformal transformation provides better sample efficiency by adapting the perturbation to local curvature.